 Some people like to prune dwarf olive trees in a way to keep them as bonsai trees.
 That way, they can be smaller than 1 foot in height.

-Caring For Small Olive Trees
+Caring For Dwarf Olive Trees

 As I already said, caring for dwarf olive trees is almost identical to standard olive trees.
 However, I’m still going to show you a quick guide on caring for dwarf olive trees.
 If you want more in-depth answers, check my guide on where olive trees grow best.